NanManee/Bellabeat-Project/README.md

-### Insights and suggestions
+### Insights

-- Fitbit users are quite active, they walk around 7500 steps a day, which makes around 5.3 km.
-Most of the distance is covered by light activities.
-Fitbit users have mostly average weight and average BMI (according to Wikipedia, see reference 2) Fitbit users eat well and consume enough calories.
-Fitbit users sleep on average 7 hours per day, also quite a healthy value.

-- The average steps of Fitbit users is around 8,000 steps each day and the overall steps remained steady throughout a whole month (4/12/2016 - 5/12/2016).
+- The average number of steps for Fitbit users is around 8,000 each day, and the overall step count remained steady throughout an entire month (4/12/2016 - 5/12/2016).
-- There was a few days that Fitbit users stayed very active by walking over 20,000 steps!
+- There were a few days when Fitbit users were very active, walking over 20,000 steps!
-- Although, the average total steps per day of the user is quite high, but there are days that users stay sedentary for as high as 1,440 minuets a day which around 24 hours.
-The avarage of sedentary is 800 minutes or around 13 hours a day.
+- Although the average total steps per day for users are quite high, there are days when users remain sedentary for as long as 1,440 minutes, which is around 24 hours.
+The average sedentary time is 800 minutes, or around 13 hours a day.
-- The Fitbit users is likely to stay sedentary towards the end of month cycle, seemed like they lose motivation or interest of being active.
+- Fitbit users are likely to become sedentary towards the end of the monthly cycle, as it seems they lose motivation or interest in being active.
-- The users's sleep patterns are quite varies, the least minutes sleep is 58 and the max hours of sleep is 796 minutes or around
+- The users' sleep patterns vary, with the shortest sleep duration at 58 minutes and the longest at 13 hours.
+- The majority of Fitbit users have an average sleep duration of 419 minutes, or around 7 hours per night.

+### suggestions

+- I would recommend to Bellabeat to update friendly user Bellabeat app to connect with the users.
+Giving great tips about helthy nutrition food, exercise tips,
+- App that help users plan for a log term goal health and breakdown for every three month or a moth goal depending on what are the users focus on and what are priority in thier life.
+For example, there's a feature and funtion for users who want to lose weight set thier  a year goal for losie 30
+-
+Setting a healthy and realistic weight loss goal is crucial for long-term success.
+A common guideline is aiming for a weight loss of 1-2 pounds (approximately 0.5-1 kg) per week.
+This is considered a safe and sustainable rate.
+Therefore, for a year-long goal:

+Conservative Goal: Aim for a weight loss of 1 pound per week.
+Over the course of a year, this would amount to approximately 52 pounds.

+Moderate Goal: Aim for a weight loss of 1.5 pounds per week.
+Over the course of a year, this would amount to approximately 78 pounds.

+Aggressive Goal: Aim for a weight loss of 2 pounds per week.
+Over the course of a year, this would amount to approximately 104 pounds.

+It's important to note that individual factors, such as starting weight, metabolism, and overall health, can influence weight loss.
+Always consult with a healthcare professional or a registered dietitian before starting any weight loss plan to ensure it is safe and tailored to your specific needs.
+Additionally, focusing on overall health, including a balanced diet and regular physical activity, is essential for sustainable weight management.
+-
+- As today the year of 2024, I believe that Bellabeat has already improved it's product features to the best yet.
+-
-According to Medical News Today, walking at 9,000 steps a day is likely to reduce a chance of dying early by 60%.
+- According to Medical News Today, walking at 9,000 steps a day is likely to reduce a chance of dying early by 60%.
 For people walking 7,000 steps will reduce the chances of cardiovascular disease by 51%.
 -

 ![Bellabeat12](https://github.com/NanManee/Bellabeat-Project/assets/156528525/e33dbed6-5772-45b2-87d1-51cb0c1c0a0e)